PodDBio/Docs/learn/Technology.md

 The on-chain contract serves as a database where data is stored after being serialized.
 It provides functions and interfaces to define, store and access data.

 ## 1.2.
-Off-chain Data Indexer
+Off-chain Data Explorer

-Data in on-chain contracts are synchronized to the off-chain indexer.
-Customer dApps can query all kinds of data through the off-chain data indexer.
+Data in on-chain contracts are synchronized to the off-chain Explorer.
+Customer dApps can query all kinds of data through the off-chain data Explorer.

 # 2. Data Storage Structure